 - News & Events

-In order to be a competitive candidate for medical school, one needs to complete a year of relevant biology (Biology 21, 24 & 25), general chemistry (Chemistry 11, 12 & 13), organic chemistry (Chemistry 31, 32 & 33), a year of physics (Physics 11, 12 & 13), two quarters of calculus (Mathematics 11 & 12), a statistics course (Mathematics 8 or Psychology 40 or Biology 160), biochemistry (Chemistry 141) and at least two upper division biology courses.
+In order to be a competitive candidate for medical school, one needs to complete a year of relevant biology (Biology 21, 24 & 25), general chemistry (Chemistry 11, 12 & 13), organic chemistry (Chemistry 31, 32 & 33), a year of physics (Physics 11, 12 & 13), two quarters of calculus (Mathematics 11 & 12), a statistics course (Mathematics 8 or Biology 160), biochemistry (Chemistry 141) and at least two upper division biology courses.
 These provide the necessary science background to successfully read and interpret Medical College Admission Test (MCAT) passages and be prepared for the curricular rigor of the first two years of medical school.
-In addition, it is recommended to consider one or more psychology courses, e.g., abnormal psychology (Psychology 115), neuropsychology (psychology 166), or psychopharmacology (Psychology 167).
+In addition, the new section on the newly revamped MCAT 2015, makes introductory psychology, Sociology 1 and Sociology 132 highly recommended courses.
 Any other requirements, such as writing courses, are a part of the University's Core Curriculum.